 Key skills and assessment objectives are detailed for each year group (from EYFS through to year 6) to ensure progression.
-These can be found on the design and technology progression grid.
+These can be found for KS1 and KS2 on the design and technology progression grid.

 Assessment of children's learning in design and technology is ongoing throughout the planning, teaching and learning cycle.
 Class teachers monitor children's understanding, knowledge and skills throughout the sequence of lessons.
 This assessment is then used to inform adaptation, support and challenge for each individual child.
-Assessments are recorded termly by class teachers across each year group to inform the subject leader of progress or skills and knowledge still to be embedded.
+Summative assessment is conducted termly by class teachers across each year group to inform the subject leader of progress or skills and knowledge still to be embedded.
 This is recorded on the school tracker system.